truenas/documentation/content/SCALEUIReference/Storage/_index.md

 * {{< expand "Expand (Click to expand)" "v" >}}
   Select **Expand Pool** to increase the pool size to match all available disk space.
+  This is used as the final step to resize disk partitions when [expanding a pool capacity with disk replacements]({{< relref "ManagePoolsScale.md#replacing-disks-to-expand-a-pool" >}}).
-  Users with pools using virtual disks use this option to resize these virtual disks apart from TrueNAS.
+  Also, users with pools of virtual disks use this option to resize these virtual disks apart from TrueNAS.
+  This is a permament action that can't be reverted.

   {{< trueimage src="/images/SCALE/Storage/ExpandPoolDialog.png" alt="Expand Pool Dialog" id="Expand Pool Dialog" >}}